Die Antwoord’s Ninja Accused of Trafficking, Abuse, Satanism

 CONTENT WARNING: The following article references allegations of abuse.
 If you or someone you know is having a hard time, resources are always available to you at thehotline.org or at 1-800-799-7233.

-Over the past few weeks, allegations have been flying between South Australian hip-hop group Die Antwoord and Australian hip-hop artist Zheani Sparkes.
+Over the past few weeks, allegations have been flying between South African hip-hop group Die Antwoord and Australian hip-hop artist Zheani Sparkes.
 Here is what we know:

 Sparkes has accused Die Antwoord’s Ninja (born Watkin Tudor Jones) of a flurry of misconduct, stemming from an incident where Sparkes alleges Ninja trafficked her from Australia to Africa.
 Her chosen method of disseminating these allegations is a 2:59 track called ‘The Question.’